Our Organisational Structure

 All golf related enquires should be directed to the Golf Operations Team who are at your service in the Pro Shop.

 The Pro Shop has ten buggies available for hire.
-To book a buggy, and to avoid disappointment at tee time, we recommend you make an advance reservation by telephoning the Pro Shop on 01276 451 122.
+To book a buggy, and to avoid disappointment, we recommend you make an advance reservation by telephoning the Pro Shop on 01276 451 122.

-The standard rates are £25.00 for one round or £40.00 for the day, with payment due when you arrive at the Club and register your tee time.
-Club members are entitled to a 20% discount on the advertised rate for you and your guests.
+The standard rates are £25.00 for members and £30.00 for visitors, with payment due when you arrive at the Club and register your tee time. .

-Trolleys are available for hire at £4.00 each.
+Push Trollies are available for hire at £5.00 each, electric trollies are £10.00 each.
 Payment is made on arrival when you register for your tee time.

 Practice Facilities/Driving Range